-- Job is written in poetry.
+- i.
+Typical of wisdom literature, Job is written in poetry.
+This means the text communicates in imagery intended to evoke an emotional response rather than a literal one.
+Narrative and story tend to be more literal and you can take the words at face value; interpreting poetry requires a different interpretive paradigm.
 The beginning lines of Job are similar to Judges 17 and 1 Samuel 1, which refer to a time in history.
 The use of poetry especially in the dialogues provides an elevated emotional approach with a more universal application.
 Job thus becomes a model for all of humanity. - ii.
 Job is considered the pinnacle of wisdom literature combining the wisdom of proverbs, the devotion of Psalms [especially 119], the plaintive assessment of human weakness in Ecclesiastes, and integrating them into a dependent faith in God. - iii.
 Though written as poetry, Job includes literary elements of lament, epic, theater, comedy, and tragedy.
 The plaintive reasoning and responses developed in the dialogues are reminiscent of law debates.